 Administrator : Martin Messier

-14 lieux wants to thank the Conseil des arts et des lettres du Québec, the Conseil des arts de Montréal and the Conseil des arts du Canada.
+14 lieux wants to thank the Conseil des arts et des lettres du Québec, the Conseil des arts de Montréal and the Conseil des arts du Canada for their financial support.